 If you want to be left alone in peaceful luxury, Country Club of the South or Château Élan will suit you.
 If you want to know your neighbors and have your kids constantly entertained, The Manor or The River Club are built for that.

 If golf is your religion, Sugarloaf's TPC course is hard to beat.
-If budget matters but prestige still does too, St Ives offers the best value proposition of the bunch.
+If budget matters but prestige still does too, St Ives and St Marlo offer the strongest value propositions of the bunch.
+And if your world runs through Cobb County, Governors Towne Club is the one gated golf option on that side of the metro.

 The wrong move is buying based on the brochure.
 Drive through at different times: Saturday morning, weekday afternoon, Sunday evening.
 Talk to residents.
 Ask what they'd change if they could.